5G Core Network Setup

 SEPP steps: SEPP Route table & SEPP N32c

-If you choose to enable SEPP support, two more steps will be displayed: SEPP Route table and SEPP N32c (SEPP security negotiation interface) settings that apply to SEPP node.
+If I enable SEPP support, two additional steps will be displayed: SEPP Route table and SEPP N32c (SEPP security negotiation interface), those are settings that apply to SEPP node.

 5G Core Network Setup 41

-Optional, you can set SEPP Base URL (ex: http://localhost) in SEPP Route table step.
-This is used to build the connection from other 5G equipment to the SEPP of the YateNRF.
-If SEPP Base URL is not set and SEPP support is active, connections to SEPP are built using the URL set in API Root from NRF step.
+Optionally, I can set the SEPP Base URL (ex:http://localhost) in SEPP Route table step.
+This setting helps building the connection from other 5G equipment to the SEPP of the YateNRF.

 5G Core Network Setup 42